Shop now & save up to 80% on medication

 • Storage limits: when should a pen be discarded?

-• Device changes: who confirms substitutions or new pen types?
+• Device changes: who confirms substitutions?

 Used with a clear plan, a Humalog insulin pen can be a practical part of mealtime diabetes management.
-The main safety points are consistent: match the prescription, use correct technique, monitor glucose as instructed, protect the insulin from storage damage, and know how to respond to low blood sugar.
+The main safety points stay consistent: match the prescription, use correct technique, monitor glucose as instructed, protect the insulin from storage damage, and know how to respond to low blood sugar.

 Authoritative Sources